hybridsjs/hybrids/docs/store/model.md

 #### Validation

-The store supports client-side validation for `string` and `number` primitive values, which is called for `store.set()` action.
+The store provides client-side validation for supported primitive values, which is called within `store.set()` action.
 If it fails, the instance won't be updated, and an error will be attached to the instance.
 The rejected `Error` instance contains the `err.errors` object, where all of the validation errors are listed by the property names (you can read more about how to use it in the [Usage](./usage.md#draft-mode) section).

 To set the property with the validation use the` store.value()` method instead of passing the default value directly: